ssbc/ssb-client/README.md

 #### createEasyClient(cb(err, sbot))

-create a connection to the local `ssb-server` instance, using the default keys. configuration and keys will be loaded from directory specified by `ssb_appname`.
+Create a connection to the local `ssb-server` instance, using the default keys.
+Configuration and keys will be loaded from directory specified by `ssb_appname`.
 (by default `~/.ssb`)

+The manifest will be the manifest provided by that server.

 Calling this without arguments is handy for scripts, but applications should use the clearer apis.